DSLR Camera Requirement

 While you may choose to use a digital camera not on the list, please make sure any DSLR camera selected has manual control of aperture, shutter speed and focus.
 In addition, the instructors cannot possibly be familiar with the wide range of cameras that may potentially be selected, and therefore may be unable to help you with the camera controls and menus if you do not also have the instruction manual for the camera.

 Please note that technical support is not provided on campus but in the event of an equipment malfunction, students may borrow cameras or tripods from the department for a 24-hour rental period as needed.
-Questions about this are welcome through email or by phone at 513-745-5717.
+Questions about this are welcome through email.

 Estimated Cost of Recommended Cameras

 The estimated retail expenses for DSLR cameras start at approximately $399.
 Most retailers will offer extended service contracts and/or drop-damage agreements for an extra cost.
 Tripods start around $20.
-Any additional lenses such as wide angle or macro are not required, but have additional lenses provide greater versatility and flexibility, expanding the student’s ability to record a wider range of photographic images.
-An additional informational document, A Guide to DSLR Cameras, is available here.
+Any additional lenses such as wide angle or macro are not required, but have additional lenses provide greater versatility and flexibility, expanding the student's ability to record a wider range of photographic images.
+Download our guide to DSLR Cameras for more information.

 Optional Peripheral Recommendations